NikkiDao/Introduction/README.md

 Ability to converge literature and statistics, by translating data analysis into easily consumable text.
 Mindfully provide unbiased narration and interpretation of the data, utilizing EDA approach with intuitive visualization tools such as Tableau, Python Plotly Express, Seaborn, and Matplotlib, to present to technical and non-technical personnel.
 Capable of creating web-based interactive dashboard and interactive maps using Plotly and Leaflet in JavaScript, for easy measure and monitor purposes.

-Ability to consolidate data into logical query-able schema using SQL extract, join, and aggregate functions.
+Ability to consolidate data into logical query-able schema as well as performing SQL extract, join, and aggregate functions.
 Confident in cleaning and transforming raw data in Python.
 Passionate about everything data.
 Aspire to write amusing stories as well as useful codes.

 ## Skills